"*" indicates required fields

 An example of a sentinel event might include wrong-site surgery, wrong patient surgery, unintended retention of a foreign object in a patient after surgery, medication errors and discharge or release of a child to an unauthorised person causing the death of the child.
 These incidents, while rare, do happen.
 And if your loved one has died as a result of the negligence or improper treatment of a medical professional or hospital, you may be able to seek compensation for your loss.

 Speak to our Brisbane based medical negligence law experts about your potential wrongful death or negligence cases and find out how we can help you receive compensation for the wrongful death of a loved one.
+All claims are run on a no win, no fee basis.

 The loss of a loved one due to the negligent acts of a medical provider, nurse, hospital or doctor can happen in a number of different ways.
 Causes will vary for each person, but some examples of potential claims for negligent treatment include: